This post may contain affiliate links. Please read our privacy policy.

 Look, I know water baths freak people out.
 You should give it a try, though!
 I put together a helpful post on how to bake cheesecake in a water bath.
 It’ll walk you through it step by step.

-But then again, that’s nothing a little whipped cream can’t fix, right?
+And if your pumpkin cheesecake cracks on top, that’s nothing a little whipped cream can’t fix, right?

-Cheesecake actually freezes quite well.
+For longer-term storage, cheesecake actually freezes quite well.
 If you want to make your Pumpkin Cheesecake more than a day or so ahead of time, I’d recommend freezing it.

 If you’re freezing the cheesecake whole, place the cooled cheesecake on a cardboard round and cover it tightly with plastic wrap.